 - VAT not recoverable when it could have been

-- Time-consuming back-and-forth at year-end
+- Time-consuming back-and-forth of client and accountant at year-end

 What to do instead